Isotropix releases Clarisse iFX 2.0

 Updated 12 August 2014: Isotropix has posted a video of the new features in Clarisse iFX 2.0 and filled in the online feature list – and while the broad strokes are those set out above, it really fills in the details.

 The new look development features come out well: there’s a striking proof of the claim that ambient occlusion can be used to drive any geometric property with an AO pass being used to control a crowd animation.

-The updated scattering and file referencing functionality also looks good, and there are a bunch of neat smaller features, like a 3D Clone Stamp tool and a render history widget.
+For layout artists, the updated scattering and file referencing functionality also looks good, and there are a bunch of neat smaller features, like a 3D Clone Stamp tool.